 Upgrading to 1.02.20 or above directly from 1.02.09 must not be attempted.
 This may cause the RF Gateway 1 to be non-operational.

-Refer to Known Issues for SNMP related upgrade, downgrade and database restore considerations.
+Refer to Known Issues (on page 5) for SNMP related upgrade, downgrade and database restore considerations.

 IP Port Configuration Changes